Dachii11/Facebook-Clone-Using-Django/README.md

 ## Facebook Clone build in Python with MySQL database
 **MAKE SURE TO INSTALL IT IN VIRTUAL ENVIRONMENT.**
-The project is not complete and there will be bugs and unfinished pages.
+The project is not complete and there will be lots of bugs and unfinished pages.
 It will be updated every day, make sure you have **MySQL** installed.

 # SETUP GUIDE